-When the Americans took over, they brought in Colonel Gorgas, who had been part of the team that had identified the transmission mode of yellow fever and subsequently driven the disease from Havana, Cuba.
-In Panama, he created a uniquely effective sanitary organization that achieved elimination of yellow fever and tight control of malaria, thus ensuring the success of the construction project.
+When the Americans took over, they brought in Colonel Gorgas, who had been part of the team around Walter Reed that had discovered the transmission mode of yellow fever and subsequently driven the disease from Havana, Cuba.
+In Panama, Gorgas created a uniquely effective sanitary organization that achieved the elimination of yellow fever and the tight control of malaria, thus ensuring the health of the workforce and the success of the construction project.
+Watson gives a vivid and detailed account of this large-scale sanitary work, and he provides an insightful discussion of the challenges which the Americans faced and ultimately overcame.